Custom Car Registration in Washington

 Fees to Register a Custom or Antique Vehicle in Washington

 When registering custom vehicles in Washington or purchasing historic car tags, applicants will be required to arrange payment for several types of fees.
-Depending on whether you are applying for WA vintage license plates or a custom auto registration and the number of steps you have to complete, the total payable amount will vary.
+Depending on whether you are applying for a vintage or custom auto registration and the number of steps you have to complete, the total payable amount will vary.
 For example, while the initial fee for antique auto tags is currently set at $56.75, applicants will be unable to obtain them unless they have previously paid the standard registration fees and costs.
 Therefore, registering a vintage car in WA is a process that can be completed by paying a $7 titling and registration fee, several service fees as well as the applicable vehicle taxes.
-Inquire in detail about the costs for custom car registrations and historic license plates that apply to your specific circumstances by contacting a local DOL branch office.
+Inquire in detail about the costs for custom car registrations as well as historic license plates prices that apply to your specific circumstances by contacting a local DOL branch office.
 A DOL representative can also inform you whether or not you have to complete the car registration renewal for these special documents.